systicalfr/SysticalHomes/README.md

-# HomesGUI
+# SysticalHomes

-A GUI-based homes plugin for Paper 26.2.
-5 homes max per player.
+A GUI-based homes plugin for Paper 26.2

 - `/home` or `/homes` — opens the GUI (top row = orange beds for your homes, row below = red dye to delete — click twice within 5 seconds to confirm)
 - `/home <name>` — teleport directly to a named home
 - `/sethome [name]` — set a home via command
 - `/delhome <name>` — delete a home via command

+- Each player can only set up to 5 homes.

 Clicking an **empty (gray) bed** in the GUI sets a home at your current location.
 Clicking a **filled (orange) bed**, or using `/home <name>`, starts a 3-second